dhaitz/bizarre-trump/README.md

 # WTF Donald

-A curated list of the most WTF Trump moments.
+A curated list of the most bizarre Trump moments.

 - Trump's announcement of al-Baghdadi killing compared to Obama announcing the death of Bin Laden ([Video](https://www.youtube.com/watch?v=OsBOWSjOLsE))